gisikw-slides/use-git-like-a-boss/slides.md

   #> Switched to branch 'muwahaha'
 <% end %>

-# Pushing and Pulling with Branches
+# Pushing and Pulling Branches
 <% code :lang => 'shell-unix-generic' do %>
 git pull milton stapler
   #> Pull the stapler branch into the current system